-Lorenz is an Algorithm Engineer for Big Data, algorithms researcher, and experienced high-performance modern C++ programmer looking for new challenges.
-He recently defended his PhD thesis at KIT.
+Lorenz is an Algorithm Engineer for Big Data, algorithms researcher, and experienced high-performance modern C++ programmer.
+He works as a Software Engineer on Firebolt's Query Processing team, building the cloud data warehouse of the future.
+Before that, he completed his PhD thesis at KIT.
 His research focuses on probabilistic distributed algorithms for Big Data problems.

 PostDoc in Algorithm Engineering — KIT

 Focus: static approximate membership query & retrieval (perfect hash static function) data structures.
-About to publish a static AMQ with sub-1% space overhead and query times on the order of a single cache miss.
+Designed and implemented BuRR (bumped ribbon retrieval), a retrieval and static approximate membership query (AMQ) data structure with sub-1% space overhead and query times on the order of a single cache miss.

-Other Responsibilities include supervising BSc and MSc thesis projects and course work, coordinating a high-performance computing (HPC) project, and leading seminars and exercises.
+Other Responsibilities included supervising BSc and MSc thesis projects and course work, coordinating a high-performance computing (HPC) project, and leading seminars and exercises.

 Doctoral Researcher — KIT